2024 Democratic Party presidential primaries: Process following Biden's withdrawal

-With Biden out, on July 21, Phillips proposed a straw poll of delegates ahead of the Democratic National Convention to determine the party's top four presidential contenders.
+With Biden out, on July 21, 2024, Phillips proposed a straw poll of delegates ahead of the Democratic National Convention to determine the party's top four presidential contenders.
 Those four candidates would then take part in four town halls outlining their plans for the White House.
 Then, after all those town halls, the delegates would vote to choose their candidate to determine the nominee.

 Following Biden's suspension of his campaign and subsequent endorsement of Kamala Harris on July 21, Williamson called for an open convention, arguing that the vice president should not be "anointed to the position of nominee."

 On July 23, Black Lives Matter released a statement opposing the party's decision to nominate Harris for president without her participating as a candidate in a primary election, describing the process as "anointing" Harris as the nominee without a public vote.
 The organization argued that installing Harris as the Democratic nominee without a primary vote undermined democratic principles, stating that such a move "would make the modern Democratic Party a party of hypocrites."
 BLM called on the Democratic National Committee to host a virtual primary to allow voter participation in the nomination process.

 Representative Nancy Pelosi told Semafor on September 18 that Harris earned her spot atop the Democratic presidential ticket because "We had an open primary, and she won it.
 Nobody else got in the race."
 However, in the aftermath of the presidential election, Pelosi blamed Harris's loss on Biden's late exit and the lack of an open Democratic primary.

+In May 2025, Senator Amy Klobuchar of Minnesota told NBC News that the Democratic Party would have been “better served by a primary” in 2024 as she reflected on Joe Biden suspending his re-election campaign and endorsing Kamala Harris just months before the election.